-Horse Racing or the 'the sport of kings' is one of the oldest sports that you can still bet on in the modern day.
-Horse Racing is estimated to be worth nearly £4 billion to the UK economy alone responsible directly or indirectly for up to 100,000 jobs.
-There are over 7000 registered thoroughbred horse owners in Great British racing providing horses for around 10,000 races a year, this equates to 100,000 runners.
+There are over 7000 registered thoroughbred horse owners in Great British racing providing horses for around 10,000 races a year, this equates to around 100,000 runners.
 Yearly 6 million people attend horse racing in the UK, 400 million world-wide.
-In Britain alone 11 million people place a bet on the nags each year, more than on any other sport.
+In Britain alone 13 million people place a bet on the nags each year, more than on any other sport.

 Best Online Bookmakers for Horse Racing

 Betfred are a more traditional UK online bookmaker with a history in horse racing.
-They have been the owners the Tote since 2011 giving them a presence at every single racetrack in the UK.
-Betfred are also currently the biggest sponsor of UK horse racing, with a sponsorship deal in place covering 700 races a year until 2018.
+They were the owners the Tote from 2011-2018 giving them a presence at every single racetrack in the UK, and are still probably the best bookie for Totepool betting.
+Betfred are also one of the biggest sponsors of UK horse racing, often sponsoring up to 700 races per year.
 As a consequence Betfred need to offer an excellent horse racing package and by and large they live up to this expectation.

 Live streaming of every UK and Irish race is available online and through mobile if you stake a minimum of £1.
 The statistics, results and race form service is very good with excellent course information that makes you feel like putting some tweed on.
 Like others you can get best odds guarantees on UK and Irish racing making sure you are offered the starting price odds if these are higher than those at the time you placed your bet.